tradecloud/tradecloud-docs-api-v2/security/authentication.md

 ## Basic Authentication with JSON Web Tokens

 1. Use the Basic HTTP Authentication scheme to **authenticate** against the authentication service.
-2. Use the returned JWT to **authorize** against the Tradecloud API Connector and other services for all subsequent requests.
+2. Use the returned JWT to **authorize** against the Tradecloud  `api-connector` and other services for all subsequent requests.

 {% hint style="info" %}
 Pro's: